ConquistadoresTWoW/LootBlare/readme.md

 When entering a raid, the addon automatically resets data from the previous raid (**PlusOne** and **AlreadyLootedCorpses**).
 It does this by saving the last raid you entered and resetting if you change raids or re-enter the same raid after 3 days.
 This may cause issues with **Kara10** and **Kara40**, since both share the same name.
 In such cases, the ML should manually delete the PlusOne list.

+- **Finish rolls earlier**
+The ML can finish the roll earlier by left clicking the timer on the roll frame

 - **Minimap button shortcuts**
 The minimap button has the following shortcuts:
 `Left-click`: opens the roll frame